[Skip to Content]

 Education

-Mrs. Gwendolen Martin is a Special Education teacher at North Spring Academy.
-She teaches Economics and Leadership from Mountain State University and her MA in Special Education from Liberty University.
-Prior to joining the North Spring team, Mrs. Martin was a part of a team of educators whose priority was Personal Finance, as well as other CTE electives.
-She earned her B.S. in Organizational was to transform the lives of young males with emotional and behavioral concerns.
-As a result, she will be able to capitalize on her experiences to support the students at North Spring.
-She began her teaching assignment at North Spring in August 2016 and is looking forward to using her extensive knowledge, skills and abilities to make a positive impact on the students as a part of a new team of educators.
+Mrs. Gwendolen Martin is a lead special education teacher at North Spring Behavioral Healthcare: North Spring Academy.
+Mrs. Gwen’s bachelor’s of science (B.S.) degree is in economics and leadership from Mountain State University later earning a master’s of art in special education from Liberty University.
+Prior to joining the education department at North Spring, Mrs. Martin was part of a team of educators whose priority was personal finance, as well as other career and technical education (CTE) electives.
+When earning her degree, Mrs. Gwen’s hope was to transform the lives of young males with emotional and behavioral disabilities.
+At North Spring, Mrs. Gwen capitalizes on her experiences to support her middle school students.
+Mrs. Gwen began her teaching assignment at North Spring in August of 2016, now teaching middle school students, grades 6-8, in the apsche center.
+Mrs. Gwen is looks forward to using her extensive knowledge, skills, and abilities to make a positive impact on the students as a part of an exceptional team of educators.

 Inpatient Acute Staff